-Like Lochaber, an event that was started in the first mass marathon boom of the early 1980’s.
-While many events have come and gone, this will be the 31st running of this event.
+Like Lochaber, an event that was started in the first mass marathon boom of the early 1980s.
+While many events have come and gone, this will be the 34th running of this event.
 It starts in Elgin and takes in one large beautiful loop of the Moray countryside.
-It meanders out to the coast at Burghhead through quiet country roads, flanked in September by acres and acres of fields, awaiting or, recently harvested.
-A stretch along the coast to Lossiemouth and its picturesque harbour and beaches before returning inland on more quiet country roads to Cooper Park in Elgin.
-It has grown to include a half marathon which starts at Gordounstoun School near half way and a 10km event which starts close to the 20 mile mark.
+It meanders out to the coast at Burghhead through quiet country roads, flanked in September by acres and acres of fields, awaiting harvest, or recently harvested.
+A stretch along the coast to Lossiemouth and its picturesque harbour and beache, before returning inland on more quiet country roads to Cooper Park in Elgin.
+It has grown to include a half-marathon which starts at Gordounstoun School near halfway, and a 10km event which starts close to the 20-mile mark.
 A unique feature of the event is that to co-ordinate all mile markers, they appear in reverse order, as miles “to go” rather than miles covered.
-IE: if you are running the marathon, the first mile mark you see is after 385 yards, when a sign says 26 miles to go, and so on.
+In other words, if you are running the marathon, the first mile mark you see is after 385 yards, when a sign says 26 miles to go, and so on.

 Further information: www.moraymarathon.com

 2014 will be the 13th running of the event.
 It is Scotland’s second largest marathon and is run on a point-to-point course on the south side of Loch Ness, from just beyond Whitebridge into Inverness.
 Runners are bussed to the start.
 Taking in open moorland, forests and of course the world famous Loch, this has to rank as one of the most scenic and beautiful courses and start locations in Great Britain.
 Although several thousand runners come together on the weekend in the capital of the highlands – to tackle not just the marathon, but the concurrent 5km and 10km events – the event organisers Malcolm and Caroline Sutherland have managed to establish a family feel about the event.